tielmess/tm001wp/README.md

-# Testing setup of basic Old School style theme
+# WordPress: Testing setup of basic Old School style theme

 Ongoing, with additions as time goes on.